 More recently I have focused on Surf Ski and K2 paddling, completing the Devizes to Westminster Kayak Marathon race twice.
 I’ve also done the Avon Descent Downriver K1 race in Perth, Australia.

-My secret ambition to be the first person to pedalo around the Isle of Wight, so watch this space!
+My secret ambition is to be the first person to pedalo around the Isle of Wight, so watch this space!

 I'm an open heart surgeon by trade but I have a background in Motorsports.
 I'm a keen rally driver and have participated in a few rounds of the WRC over the years.
 Having raced extensively in Africa and delivering medical support to events such as the East African Safari Rally, I know first hand just how important a tailored hydration strategy can be in extreme conditions!

 I first met Andy in the late 90s when he was working with the Benetton F1 team.
 I was able to help Andy with questions he had about the poor performances he was having due to high sodium losses in his endurance events.
 When this proved to be a game changer for him, we started to put together the basic concept that has grown into Precision Hydration today.